-After my stint in Ann Arbor, my educational experience came full circle with a homecoming back to Roseville.
-I spent the first six years of my teaching career at Roseville Junior High, and the next six at Roseville High School.
+After my sales stint in Ann Arbor, my educational experience came full circle with a homecoming back to Roseville.
+I spent the first six years of my teaching career at Roseville Junior High (now Middle School), and the next six at Roseville High School.
 Further information regarding my experience, accomplishments, and contributions while teaching at Roseville may be found here on this website.

-Continuing my own education, I have completed over 90 hours of professional development, and have earned my Master's of Education degree (M.Ed) through Oakland University.
-My teaching license is current through 2017.
-For my next renewal, I am contemplating pursuing a degree in Administration.
+Continuing my own education, I have completed hundreds of hours of professional development, and have earned my Master's of Education degree (M.Ed) through Oakland University.
+My teaching license is current through 2027.